Enrique Gil Robles: Family and youth

 Enrique's paternal ancestors were a family of modest hidalgos from Leon.
 His grandfather, Juan Gil, settled in the town of Villafranca del Bierzo, serving as administrator of real estates belonging to Marqués de Villafranca and those owned by the local Catholic Church.
 Though a conservative, during Trienio Liberal (1821–1823) Gil was particularly active enlarging Villafranca's holdings by massive purchases of former Church property, put on sale during the first wave of desamortización.
 Following the death of marqués, audit of his possessions performed by state officials revealed that there were 20,114 reales missing.
 Though there were many doubts lingering, Gil left in disgrace and settled in Ponferrada.

 Juan's oldest son, Enrique Gil y Carrasco, served in the cristino army during the First Carlist War and later became one of the best known Spanish authors of Romanticism.
 Before moving on diplomatic mission to Prussia he worked as local tax collector; since the job was inheritable, it was taken over by Juan's younger son and the future father of Enrique, Eugenio Gil y Carrasco (1819–?).
 Eugenio also demonstrated some knack for letters; following premature death of his brother he edited his works and published some himself.
 They were intended to preserve the memory of his late sibling, though Eugenio published also poems, few dedicated to his son.
-He married Maria Robles Burruezo, a native of Málaga.
+He married María Robles Burruezo, a native of Málaga.
 The couple settled in Salamanca, where Eugenio continued as "administrador de rentas reales".

 There is very little information available on the childhood years of the young Enrique, except that he was very early orphaned by his mother.
-He obtained bachillerato in Filosofía y Letras in Instituto de Segunda Enseñanza of Salamanca in 1864, studied law at the Salamanca University but graduated in derecho civil y canonico in Universidad Central in 1868.
+He obtained bachillerato in Filosofía y Letras in Instituto de Segunda Enseñanza of Salamanca in 1864, studied law at the Salamanca University but graduated in derecho civil y canónico in Universidad Central in 1868.
 Upon the 1870 foundation of Instituto de Segunda Enseñanza in Ponferrada he was employed as "profesor interino" and commenced teaching historia universal, historia de España and retórica y poética, in the early 1870s assuming also the chair of psicología, lógica y ética.
 Simultaneously he was pursuing doctoral research in Madrid; he defended the PhD thesis in 1872.
 Already a doctor, in 1875 he became full titular professor of the Ponferrada Instituto.

 As a 45-year-old Enrique Gil Robles married Petra Quiñones Armesto, originating from Ponferrada.
 The couple had 3 children, born between 1894 and 1898; the oldest son died few days after birth.
-The second and the youngest son, José María, as leader of CEDA became one of the best known politicians of the Second Spanish Republic; acknowledging nationwide renown of his father, he adopted the name of José María Gil-Robles y Quinones.
+The second and the youngest son, José María, as leader of CEDA became one of the best known politicians of the Second Spanish Republic; acknowledging nationwide renown of his father, he adopted the name of José María Gil-Robles y Quiñones.
 His son and Enrique's grandson, José María Gil-Robles y Gil-Delgado, following the Spanish transition to democracy became one of the country leading politicians; active in Alianza Popular and Partido Popular, in 1997-1999 he was president of the European Parliament.